I Want You Back (film): Plot

 After visiting a nightclub together, Peter convinces Noah to go home and take MDMA with three girls, only to learn the girls are minors.
 After fleeing, Noah tells Peter he is going to propose to Ginny, to Peter's dismay.
 Peter breaks into Ginny and Noah's to plant fake evidence of Noah's infidelity but can't do it, and instead witnesses Noah's heartfelt proposal.

 Meanwhile, Emma manages to talk an eager Logan and a hesitant Anne into attempting a threesome, but Anne ultimately expresses her discomfort and leaves, having decided she wants to get back with Peter.
-Reconvening, Peter tells Emma of Noah's engagement and, because he is resuming his relationship with Anne, remorsefully cuts contact with Emma, who is left heartbroken.
+Reconvening, Peter tells Emma of Noah's engagement and, because he is resuming his relationship with Anne, remorsefully cuts contact with her, who is left heartbroken.

 Unbeknownst to either of them, Peter and Emma are both invited to Noah's wedding in Savannah and they bring Anne and Logan as their dates.
-As Peter and Emma awkwardly reconnect, she reveals that she has moved out and is studying to become a school counselor.
+As Peter and Emma awkwardly touch base, she reveals that she has moved out and is studying to become a school counselor.

 An embarrassing encounter ensues between all, and Peter realizes Anne never believed in him, while Emma did, leading him to confess his love for her in front of everyone.
-Emma reveals they conspired to break up each other's new partners, but does not reciprocate feelings for Peter.
-Anne and Logan break up with Peter and Emma while Ginny demands they leave the wedding and Noah punches Peter.
-At a hotel the following morning, Peter and Anne reconcile and agree they aren't meant to be together.
-Emma apologizes to Noah, finally realizing they were not compatible.
-Peter and Emma take the same flight home, when heavy turbulence causes the oxygen masks to fall, and Peter rushes out of his seat to help Emma put her mask on first before his.
-As the turbulence subsides, Emma and Peter smile at one another.
+Emma reveals they conspired to break up each other's new partners, but says she does not reciprocate feelings for Peter (although her tears say otherwise).
+Anne and Logan break up with Peter and Emma, while Ginny demands they leave the wedding and Noah punches Peter.

+The following morning, both Peter and Emma get closure with Anne and Noah.
+Peter and Emma are on the same flight home, when heavy turbulence causes the oxygen masks to fall, and he rushes out of his seat to help her put her mask on first before his.
+As the turbulence subsides, Emma and Peter's eyes connect and they smile at one another.